bluesNbrews/computerSystems/README.md

 ### numSetBitsFloat.c

 Count the set of bits in a floating point number.
 E.g. the number of 1's in a given binary number.

+### randNumArray.c

+Create a program that takes two command line arguments that corresponds to the dimensions (rows and columns) of a 2D array of doubles.
+Allocate memory to create the array and assign random values to its elements so that the sum of the elements in each row is equal to 1.

 ### stringReverse.c